-Steps in the Grievance Process
+V. STUDENT RIGHTS AND GRIEVANCE PROCESS Steps in the Grievance Process

 The School of Social Work Student Affairs Committee (SAC) is responsible for reviewing the continuing status of any student in the MSW program referred to the Committee by the Graduate Advisor or the Director of the School of Social Work.
 In addition, the Committee may elect to review the continuing status of any student who is brought to its attention by a concerned faculty member.
-The Chair of the SAC is Dr. Lucinda Rasmussen.
 The Committee meets once monthly during the Fall and Spring Semesters.
 The Chair may call additional meetings on an as needed basis.
 A quorum of the Committee (i.e., majority of Committee members) is necessary for the Committee to conduct its business.